An easy recipe for making the best slow cooker black beans you’ll ever taste!

-There are a few secrets to making awesome beans, and it applies to other types of beans and legumes too.
+There are a few secrets to making awesome slow cooker black beans, and it applies to other types of beans and legumes too.

 Let’s get started!

 The difference between the beans I make and other recipes is that I rely heavily on aromatics to flavor the beans as they cook.
 It truly does make all the difference.